SLDRMK/DNN_Learning/template/readme.md

 1. The **model** should be implemented in `./models/*.py`, including the `__init__`, `forward` functions.
 2. There is a default model in `./models/default.py`, which is a *ResNet34 Model* and can be used as a template.
 The original article is from [here](https://arxiv.org/abs/1512.03385).

+### Tools Design
+1. Three tools are provided in `./tools/`: `train.py`, `test.py`, and `inference.py`.
+They are the main functions of the framework and can be called from the command line or scripts.